karenisole/capstone_project/README.md

 4                               Woodbine Heights    Athletics & Sports

 Analyzing this venue, I think that if I am going to live in Toronto with one of my best friends in cluster number 2.
 There are more venues and also a Mexican Restaurant!
 I love it

-**_New York_ **
+**_New York_**

-## 4) Results

-Toronto Top Venues

-New York Venues

-Although I would love living in New York for the diversity and variety of things.
-I would say that the best option to be living in Toronto and New York are:
-Toronto

-New York
 The geographical coordinate of New York City are 40.7127281, -74.0060152.
 The geographical coordinate of Brooklyn are 40.6501038, -73.9495823.
 Latitude and longitude values of East Flatbush are 40.64171776668961, -73.93610256185836.
 Found 2112 venues in 70 neighborhoods.
 I prefer to live in cluster number 1 or 4.

+## 4) Results

+Although I would love living in New York for the diversity and variety of things.
+I would say that the best option to be living in Toronto and New York are:
+Toronto

 ## 5) Discussion
 I could say that I had to change the top venue of Toronto and New York because Toronto does not have many things to do compared to New York.